karakasa/PancakeNext/README.md

 In short:
 * No warranty.
-* Free for both non-commercial and commercial use.
+* Free for non-commercial and commercial use.
 * Attribution required in modified files, if you make derivative works of this repo.

-The example project above has its own license terms.